15 Exciting Things To Do In Roanoke and Virginia’s Blue Ridge Mountains

 And the kids don’t have to miss out either.
 Grab a bag and head into the orchard for some apple picking.
 That’s your Thanksgiving apple pie dessert sorted out!

-READ MORE: See some of the breweries we visit in our Spring getaway to Roanoke post.
+READ MORE: See some of the breweries we visit in our Guide to the Blue Ridge Parkway, VA post.

 Roanoke Valley Greenways Trail